adrianblynch/jenkins/README.md

 ----

 - Look at adding complex parameters to the list of those we can edit
-- Full update of choice parameter choices
+- Full update of choice parameters
 - Add project?

 Basic usage